-When you are looking for the best alcohol rehab, it should include drug and alcohol addiction treatment family therapy.
+When you are looking for the best best rehab centers in US, it should include drug and alcohol addiction treatment family therapy.
 At Seasons Malibu, we work with the entire family in a variety of ways, depending on the needs of the family:

 - The family assessment.
 Each family is assessed to determine their individual needs and desires for treatment, including codependency, risk, pathology, trauma, and abuse.

 - The Systemic Family Intervention Program.
 This program is executed in person, by phone, or by computer video and is available to all family members.